SumanDontha16/SumanDontha16/README.md

 # Suman Dontha 👩🏾‍💻
 ##### Full-stack Developer and UX Designer (Reach me: dontha.suman@gmail.com)

-I'm Suman from India, and I do work on Development and Designing.
-I really enjoy learning new languages and frameworks like ReactJS / Native, VueJS, MongoDB etc. Furthermore, I also enjoy wire framing, UI, UX and design in general.
+I'm Suman from India, and I do work on Development and Design.
+I really enjoy learning new languages and frameworks like ReactJS / Native, Next JS, VueJS, MongoDB etc. Furthermore, I also enjoy wire framing, UI, UX and design in general.

 ## Skills and Experience
+* HTML / CSS / JS
 * ReactJS
 * NodeJS
 * Express
-* HTML / CSS / JS
 * MongoDB
 * API